In-form Inter can still improve – Spalletti

 Luciano Spalletti has challenged his record-breaking Inter side to continue "looking forward" in order to keep pace with Serie A's title contenders.

-The Nerazzurri maintained their unbeaten start with a hard-earned 2-1 victory away to Verona on Monday, improving the team's record to nine wins in 11 league matches.
+The Nerazzurri maintained their unbeaten start to the season with a hard-earned 2-1 victory away to Verona on Monday, improving the team's record to nine wins in 11 league matches.

 Borja Valero and Ivan Perisic scored either side of half-time to see off the dogged hosts, who briefly pulled level in the second half through Giampaolo Pazzini's penalty.